 It is also important to consider the car’s operating conditions, such as frequent stop-and-go driving or towing a trailer, which may require more frequent oil changes or the use of a higher quality oil.
 It is recommended to refer to the owner’s manual or consult with a professional mechanic to determine the appropriate type of oil for your car based on the season and operating conditions.

-There are different types of engine oils available for the Honda How to change oil Honda Jazz, each with its own set of advantages and disadvantages.
+There are different types of engine oils available for the Honda How to change oil Honda Pilot, each with its own set of advantages and disadvantages.
 Conventional oil is typically less expensive but requires more frequent oil changes.
 Synthetic oil, on the other hand, provides better engine protection and longer oil change intervals, but is more expensive.

 There are also high-mileage oils, which are designed for cars with over 75,000 miles on the odometer.
 These oils contain additives that can help reduce oil consumption, minimize leaks, and improve engine performance.
 However, high-mileage oils may not be suitable for all engines and it is recommended to refer to the owner’s manual or consult with a professional mechanic before using them.